AaltoAsia/O-MI/AgentDeveloperGuide.md

 To use o-mi-node.jar as libarary add it to classpath.

-JavaAgent and ScalaAgent both random generate both take O-DF path as config parameter and start pushing random values to that path.
+JavaAgent and ScalaAgent both take O-DF path as config parameter and start pushing random generated values to that path.
 Lets look at JavaAgent.java:
 ```java
 public class JavaAgent extends InternalAgent{